reg31/melosignal/README.md

 -   `disconnect();` → Removes all connected slots.
 -   `emit(42);` again → Nothing happens because all connections are removed.

+You are still free to add new connections on the signal after calling disconnect().

 ## Limitations

 #### c++20 minimum required